MateuszPodeszwa/C-PrivateLessons/The Foundation of C#/Console/Console 2.0 Methods.md

 Therefore based on above response we understand that:
 - The `BackgroundColor` property will: change the background colour, we can use any colour as long as it is part of the `ConsoleColor` collection.
 - The logic is the same as above, a `ForegroundColor` property will: change the text colour to Black.

+This is one of the ways to improve aesthetics of the console view, another approach can be to style the text [[Console 2.1 Escape Sequences]].

 ## Clear Method